 The secondary goal of treatment is to help improve quality of life.
 Doctors may prescribe medications or make recommendations to help prevent itchiness or depression symptoms.

-Current research is looking more closely into the use of JAK2 inhibitors to treat PV.
+Some current research is looking more closely into the use of JAK2 inhibitors to treat PV.
 Treatments focusing on the JAK2 gene may help with improving symptoms of the disease.

-According to one 2015 study, treatment options have been relatively limited for PV.
-A healthcare professional’s primary goal is to prevent the formation of blood clots, which can lead to deadly complications such as heart attack or stroke.
+When treating PV, a healthcare professional’s primary goal is to prevent the formation of blood clots, which can lead to deadly complications such as heart attack or stroke.

 • reduce hematocrit concentration, or the percentage of red blood cells in the blood, to normal or close-to-normal levels